DavidHartman-Personal/PlantUML-Reference/Activity/activity.md

 9/9 12:41 - Did an "Import from github" from the HackMD home notes page.
 Select github repo, folder and file.

+9/9 12:44 - After doing import from HackMD home page, this note shows up with a title of "unnamed" on the Home/Notes page.
+This comment is to see what happens if I make a change after opening this "Untitled" note from the home page.

 Old [syntax for activity diagram](activity-diagram-legacy) had several limitations and drawbacks (for example, it's difficult to maintain).